St Patrick's Mother and Baby Home

-St Patrick's Mother and Baby Home was an institution for unwed mothers and babies which operated for 81 years on the Navan Road in Dublin, Ireland.
+St Patrick's Mother and Baby Home (originally known as Pelletstown) was an institution for unwed mothers and babies which operated for 81 years on the Navan Road in Dublin, Ireland.

 History

 Originally known as Pelletstown, the home was built as a workhouse for the poor.
 It was renamed a mother and baby home, probably in 1904 with conversion works undertaken in 1906, which cost £11,000.
 The home was owned and funded by the Poor Law Guardians and the Dublin Union.
 It was operated on their behalf by the Daughters of Charity of Saint Vincent de Paul.
 It was the largest of Ireland's nine mother and baby homes, with up to 12,000 residents over its history.
 It was allowed to provide up to 149 beds for mothers and up to 560 places for children at any one time.
-In 1985 the land was sold for development and St Patrick's moved across the city to Eglinton House, a period house at 75 Eglinton Road in Dublin 4, previously the family home of Taoiseach Garret Fitzgerald.
+In 1985 the land was sold for development and St Patrick's moved across the city to Eglinton House, a period house at 75 Eglinton Road in Dublin 4, previously the family home of Taoiseach Garret FitzGerald.